 Visit the blog.

-Update - the Confluence project is continuing to grow and the artists involved currently have a Kickstater campaign running to raise £10,000 to print a beautifully designed book that brings together Celtic and Arabian tales and images.
+Update - the Confluence project is continuing to grow and the artists involved have run a successful Kickstater campaign raising over £10,000 to print a beautifully designed book that brings together Celtic and Arabian tales and images.
 Confluence: Celtic and Arabian Visions and Stories aims to bring cultures closer together through art - underlining how ideas and values are shared by geographically distant cultures and countries.
-For more information on the campaign visit here.
+For up-to-date info on the project and find out how it is developing visit the group's Facebook page.

 Confluence is supported by Creative Scotland and the LEADER 2014-2020 programme.